 Jeiran Hasan started playing the flute at age nine and was taught music by her father, a retired musician from Azerbaijan.
-She is in her third year of a DMA program at the University of Iowa, where she was awarded a music fellowship, and studies under Nicole Esposito.
+She currently lives in Iowa City, IA where she recently completed her D.M.A. under the tutelage of Nicole Esposito.

 Ms. Hasan attended the Cleveland Institute of Music for her Bachelor’s and Master’s degrees, studying under Mary Kay Fink and Joshua Smith.
 As a freshman, Jeiran performed a solo with the conservatory orchestra as a concerto competition winner.
 While at CIM, she was an active member of many ensembles, including the contemporary music ensemble.
 She also performed with the Five-One Experimental Orchestra where she was able to further perform contemporary music.
 Jeiran was a member of CelloCentric, an improvisatory ensemble, and performed at the Cleveland Clinic as a musical troubadour, giving performances at the hospital for patients in the waiting rooms.
 These opportunities led her to become artistic director of Classical Revolution: Cleveland, which is “dedicated to performing music in non-traditional settings,” such as bars and bookstores.